-In the Purwokerto diocese at Jave center, linke in most of Indonesia, Christians are very minority.
+Purwokerto diocese at Java center, links most of Indonesia.
+Christians are a minority.
 We live with other religious believers, mostly Muslims.
-Christians and Muslims eare in a good relation.
-Unfortunatly, since a few years, ths harmonious relation id deteriorating with the rise of intolerence and th fundamentalistes Muslims.
+Christians and Muslims live in good relationship.
+Unfortunately, since a few years, this harmonious relationship is deteriorating with the rise of intolerance and the Muslim fundamentalists.

 Although very much in the minority, this radical fringe is active in political and media circles.
 So many Christians, because of their bad experience, come to doubt the relevance of the Islamo-Christian dialogue.